adrigabzu/Data_statistics_R/PITCHME.md

 - [R for Data Science](http://r4ds.had.co.nz/) : Main source for this workshop
 - [Statistical tests in R](http://r-statistics.co/Statistical-Tests-in-R.html) : List and explanation of the functions to perform statistical tests
 - [Data analysis for the Life Sciences](http://genomicsclass.github.io/book/) : Full course that also includes statistical analysis of genomics.
 (Also available in EdX)
-- [R course | Page piccinini](https://pagepiccinini.com/r-course/) : Good videos and explanation of anova, linear models and mixed models.
+- [R course | Page piccinini](https://pagepiccinini.com/r-course/) : Good videos and explanations of ANOVA, linear models and mixed models.
-- GOOGLE has te solution to most of your programming problems.
+- GOOGLE has the solution to most of your programming problems.

 ---